 Learn how stockpiling shredded manure keeps your farm clean and reduces odor and pests.

-After an appropriate manure stockpile location has been chosen, the next step is to determine how to begin adding manure to the pile.
-An easy way to do this is to have a short term storage pile near the barn where it can be stored weekly.
-Then, each week the pile can be moved from short term storage to the stockpile.
+After picking your manure pile’s location, it’s time to think about adding manure to the pile.
+An easy way to do this is to have a short term storage pile near the barn for weekly storage.
+Then, each week, you can move the short term pile to your large, long-term pile location.

-Once your stockpile is grown in size and warm spring weather comes around, it’s a great time to begin spreading your pile on your empty fields.
+Once your stockpile is large and warm spring weather comes around, it’s time to spread the pile on your empty fields.
 The consistency of your stockpile can change depending on manure type, bedding material, stage of decomposition, and weather.
-The ideal weather to spread in is a hot sunny day because the sun and heat allow for the finely shredded manure to decompose much quicker, allowing the nutrients into the ground more quickly.
-With the extra nutrients added to your fields, whatever crop is intended to be planted there will flourish.
+The ideal weather to spread in is a hot sunny day.
+Heat and sunlight allow the finely shredded manure to decompose much quicker, getting nutrients into the ground more quickly.
+With more nutrient dense fields, whatever crops you plant have a better chance to flourish.
 Choosing a spreader with variable speed controls is extremely beneficial if your preferred manure management plan is stockpiling.
 Variable flow control allows the spreader to handle a broader range of manure.
-With an efficient manure management plan and the right manure spreading equipment, you get increased cleanliness, less pests, and more enjoyable spaces to spend time in.
+With an efficient manure pile system and the right spreading equipment, you get increased cleanliness, fewer pests, and more enjoyable spaces to spend time in.

 Ready to upgrade your manure management?
 View our top-of-the-line manure spreaders or call us at 888-930-7394.